86 Bullets: 2016

 After their self-titled "demo" EP was released in February 2016, the band produced a music video for the song "Where I Belong."
-On April 30, 2016, the band made their debut at the M3 Rock Festival, sharing the stage with many notable rock bands, including Tesla, Queensryche, Night Ranger, Quiet Riot, and Vince Neil.
+On April 30, 2016, the band made their debut at the M3 Rock Festival, sharing the stage with many notable rock bands, including Tesla, Queensrÿche, Night Ranger, Quiet Riot, and Vince Neil.
 86 Bullets’ M3 set was notable in that they were the first band ever to perform on the newly revolving stage, and they blew the power out, not once, but twice during their performance.
 Later in 2016, the band opened shows for Michael Angelo Batio, and Diamond Head, as well as headlining shows along the east coast.

 2017

 The band's first official album would be released exactly one year to the date of their performance at M3, April 30, 2017.
 Titled "Angels of Absolution," it was also a four song EP.
 In July, the band released a music video for "A Beautiful Lie," and continued to play shows and write new music.
 A second EP which was released on October 3, 2017, "The Elephant in the Room."
 This included a guest appearance on bass guitar by Chaz Grimaldi, former bandmate and current touring member of Grim Reaper, on the song "Reason to Hate."
 During this time period, the band became friends with Crack the Sky bassist Joe Macre, who would go on to become the recording engineer for their next EP and also play bass on one track.
 By October, the band's exposure on radio stations was steadily increasing, and they were featured and interviewed several times by AXS, the international media company, as well as Shockwave Magazine to close out the year.